adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-getting-started.md

   }}
 />
 </Zoom>

+### Step 2.2.
+Create an action to receive Adapty paywall

 4. After that the **Action Flow Editor** opens and ready for work.
 Let's first get the paywall added to the placement in Adapty.
 For this, we need to create it as an action: click the **Add Action** button.